Model Order Selection with Variational Autoencoding: Introduction

-Motivated by the performance of the VAE channel estimator we propose a method for MO selection based on a VAE.
-Our method is unsupervised and only a small representative dataset is required to distinctly assign the MO after training of the VAE.
-The method should fill the gaps where classical methods fail, i.e., at low SNR and few snapshots.
+Motivated by the performance of the \ac{vae} channel estimator in~\cite{Baur2022}, we propose a method for \ac{mo} selection based on a \ac{vae}.
+Our method is unsupervised, and only a small representative dataset is required to distinctly assign the \ac{mo} after training of the \ac{vae}.
+The method is supposed to fill the gaps where classical methods for \ac{mo} selection fail, i.e., at low \ac{snr} and few snapshots.
 The contributions are as follows.
-By parameterizing the covariance matrix at the VAE decoder with the help of an oversampled discrete Fourier transform (DFT) matrix we can learn an approximation of the eigenvalues of the true signal covariance matrix.
-The approximation is leveraged to determine the MO with a custom evaluation routine that is based on entropy.
-Numerical simulations show the advantage over IC-based methods in the considered scenarios, where it is even possible to beat a supervised method for a single snapshot scenario.
+By parameterizing the covariance matrix of the conditionally Gaussian distribution at the \ac{vae} decoder with an oversampled \ac{dft} matrix, we can learn an approximation of the eigenvalues of the true signal covariance matrix.
+We leverage the approximation to determine the \ac{mo} with a custom evaluation routine based on entropy.
+Numerical simulations show the advantage of the proposed framework over \ac{ic}-based methods in the considered scenarios.
+Moreover, the proposed method can beat a supervised \ac{mo} selection method in a single snapshot scenario.